e-caste/iptfup/README.md

 `iptables-save /path/to/iptables.rules`

 If the file already exists a backup copy is created with the same name and the `.iptfup-backup` extension.
 If the backup file already exists it gets overwritten.

+## Environment variables

+`IPTFUP_TIMER` accepts a numeric value that represents the countdown timer in seconds.
+The default is 10 seconds.

+`IPTFUP_RULES_PATH` is the file to which iptfup will automatically save the rules upon confirmation.
+If left empty the rules will not be saved automatically.
+In case the file already exists it will be backed up to the current directory with the name `iptfup-rules-backup`.
+Subsequent backups to the same file will overwrite each other.